 The Capital One® Platinum Credit Card isn't a secured credit card — you don't have to deposit money in order to get credit.
 It's a standard unsecured credit card that's offered to those with less than stellar credit.
 You may also get access to a higher credit line if you make your first 5 monthly payments on time.
 The variable APR is 24.99% with no annual fee, no balance transfer fee, and no foreign transaction fee.

 When You Should Get a Secured Card

 Those who have poor credit or no credit history may be tempted to just wash their hands of the entire credit card business.
 Unfortunately, that would be a mistake.
-Obtaining a secured card and making on-time payments is a critical way to rebuild one's credit.
-Whether it is right or wrong, companies today use credit scores for background checks when hiring and for setting rates for services such as car insurance.
-Furthermore, travelers will find it difficult or impossible to reserve a hotel room or rent a car without holding a credit card, even if it is a secured card.
+Obtaining a secured card and making on-time payments is a critical way to repair or build one's credit.
+Whether it is right or wrong, companies today use credit scores for any loan application, background checks when hiring, and for setting rates for services such as car insurance.
+Furthermore, travelers will find it difficult or impossible to reserve a hotel room or rent a car without holding a credit card.
 (See also: How to Rebuild Your Credit)